Close Menu

 Here is SSA’s listing 12.07 for Somatic Disorder.
 You need to meet the elements in the listing below to win benefits.

-12.07 Somatic symptom and related disorders, satisfied by A and B:
+12.07 Somatic symptom and related conditions, satisfied by A and B:

-1. Symptoms of altered voluntary motor or sensory function that are not better explained by another medical or mental disorder;
+1. Symptoms of altered voluntary motor or sensory function that are not better explained by another medical or mental condition;

 2. One or more somatic symptoms that are distressing, with excessive thoughts, feelings, or behaviors related to the symptoms; or

-3. Preoccupation with having or acquiring a serious illness without significant symptoms present.
+3. Preoccupation with having a serious illness without significant symptoms present.

 AND

-Extreme limitation of one, or marked limitation of two, of the following areas of mental functioning:
+Extreme limit of one, or marked limit of two, of the following areas of mental function:

 Understand, remember, or apply information.